Thurston High School: Shooting

-On May 21, 1998, the school became the scene of a shooting.
+On May 21, 1998, the school was the scene of a shooting.
 Expelled student Kipland Kinkel opened fire with three guns and killed two students and injured 25 others.
 He was pinned down while he was reloading and restrained until police arrived and arrested him.
-Kinkel (who had also murdered his parents the previous night) was sentenced to 111 years in prison.
+Kinkel, who had also murdered his parents the previous night, was sentenced to 111 years in prison.